logprogrammer92/MinecraftBlockIndex/README.md

 ## Database Information
 - This project utilizes a Microsoft SQL database and will connect to the server named `localdb` and a database on that server named `MSSQLLocalDB`.
 To change this behavior, modify the [connection string](./MinecraftBlockIndex/AddBlockDB.cs) to whatever server and database you want to use.

+### Initial Setup
+- When setting this project up for the first time, the database needs to be populated with a few blocks.
+Run the database script [found here](./MinecraftBlockIndex/ResetAddBlockDB.sql) to reset the database to a known working state.